 Stand Up for a Healthy Heart

 If you have a sedentary job, health researchers suggest you take a break at least every 25-30 minutes and get up and walk around for 1-2 minutes.
 And if you find that walking around is impossible in any given situation, just stand up!
 We burn calories just by standing.
-If you don't have a fancy stand/sit desk at the office, there are some inexpensive portable options you can purchase.
-You can also create a standing computer station at home DIY style by stationing your computer on any surface the height of your lowest rib, like a stack of books or a cardboard box.
+If it’s not possible at the office, you can create a standing computer station at home by stationing your computer on a surface the height of your lowest rib.

 Why go to this trouble?